talon-one/gce-buildkite-alpine/README.md

-buildkite-token        | token to use for buildkite buildkite-sshkey       | ssh private key to use (base64 encoded) buildkite-tags         | tags for the buildkite agents buildkite-priority     | priority to use buildkite-agent-count  | agents to use in this image docker-credential-file | json credential file for docker (base64 encoded)
+buildkite-token        | token to use for buildkite buildkite-sshkey       | ssh private key to use (base64 encoded) buildkite-tags         | tags for the buildkite agents buildkite-priority     | priority to use (if not specified use current timestamp) buildkite-agent-count  | agents to use in this image docker-credential-file | json credential file for docker (base64 encoded)
 ```